Thames Basin Heaths Special Protection Area

 Opportunities for developers

-Before applying for planning permission, developers who want to overcome Natural England's objections to residential schemes by contributing to these projects should make a request in writing to the Head of Planning.
+Before applying for planning permission, we would ask developers who want to overcome Natural England's objections to residential schemes by contributing to these projects to make a request in writing to the Head of Planning.
 This should include a basic sketch layout and a description of the number and type of units likely to be featured in the planning application.

-They should explain how the scheme would meet the allocation criteria and, in particular, give precise details of when the development will take place and the housing provided, if we grant planning permission.
+They should explain how the scheme would address the allocation criteria and, in particular, give precise details of when the development will take place and the housing provided, if we grant planning permission.

-We will not allow proposals that are unlikely to be implemented because of complex land ownership or tenancy issues, or which are submitted as part of a valuation exercise, to prevent the delivery of housing by locking up SANG capacity for extended periods.
+We will not allow proposals that are unlikely to be implemented within a reasonable period of time because of complex land ownership or tenancy issues, or which are submitted as part of a valuation exercise, to prevent the delivery of housing by locking up SANG capacity for extended periods.

-Until we have introduced a Community Infrastructure Levy (CIL), developers will commit to providing funding by a section 106 undertaking or agreement and the allocation will reflect the life of the planning permission (normally three years from the date it is granted).
+Developers will commit to providing funding by a section 106 undertaking or agreement and the allocation will reflect the life of the planning permission.

 If we allocate mitigation capacity to a planning permission, which expires without being implemented, the developer cannot assume we will award mitigation again.